 Wood is an immensely-used and widely popular material for various applications.
 We find wooden items all over our homes.
-In cold regions, you will find wood that makes up the flooring.
-You can also see complete buildings made of wood.
+In cold regions, you will find wood that makes up the flooring, and you can also see complete buildings made of wood.
 Then, wood plays a prominent role in furniture and outdoor accessories like decks, railings, and patios.

 There is often confusion between varnish and stain, so we attempt to put all doubts to rest in this post.
 Here, we discuss each wood finish in detail, pointing out the differences and similarities.
-We also go into detail regarding how you can best use each of these two wood finishes.
-Once you have read this post, you should be able to distinguish between a stain and varnish and will be able to decide the right type of finish for your woodworking projects.
-So, let’s jump right in!
+We also detail how you can best use each of these two wood finishes.
+Once you have read this post, you should be able to distinguish between a stain and varnish and will be able to decide the correct type of finish for your woodworking projects.

 Varnish vs. Stain

-To know how and where to use varnish and stain, we need to gain a full understanding of the difference between these two surface treatments.
+To know how and where to use varnish and stain, we need to gain a complete understanding of the difference between these two surface treatments.
 The primary difference between the two is that a stain penetrates the wood and serves to change the natural color of the wood.
-Varnish, on the other hand, remains on the surface of the wood and forms a protective barrier.
+On the other hand, varnish remains on the surface of the wood and forms a protective barrier.
+Many people don’t consider stain to technically be a “finish” since it’s still needs a protective finish coat on top of it – such as poly.

 What is Varnish?

-We use varnish to protect the surface of wood, but also to enhance its good looks.
+We use varnish to protect the surface of wood and enhance its good looks.
 Varnish usually is transparent and hardens to form a protective film once dry.
 Some varnishes contain color for added effect.
 You can get varnishes in different finishes like satin and gloss.
-Before you use varnish, you should check if it is suitable for use outdoors or indoors.
+Before using varnish, you should check if it is suitable outdoors or indoors.

 How to Apply Varnish